Vikings earn top mark in NFLPA player treatment survey

 Watch more of Minnesota sports:

-Watch the latest sports videos - from high school hockey to the Minnesota Vikings and everything in between - in our YouTube playlist:
+Watch the latest sports videos - from high school hockey to the Minnesota Vikings and everything in between - in our YouTube playlis